We Tried Taco Bell's Naked Chicken Chips and Here's What Happened

 Then there was the cheese sauce.
 Admittedly, I'm more of a chicken-nuggets-and-BBQ-sauce kind of gal (and not a huge fan of fake stadium nacho cheese), but I could see how this pairing would be enticing for someone who likes coagulated yellow cheese sauce.
 The cheese sauce itself had little flavor, however, despite the jalapeno puree in the ingredients, but had a similar color and texture to the sad nacho cheese sauce you get with tortilla chips at sporting events.

 Overall, the Naked Chicken Chips were a lot tastier than I was expecting.
 The thinness of the chips might be a little off-putting, but the spices (mostly paprika) give it a nice flavor.
-But you're better off eating them as regular nuggets rather than as chips — the cheese sauce left a lot to be desired, and although it's served warm, it gets cold and congeals rather quickly.
+But you're better off eating them as regular nuggets rather than as chips—the cheese sauce left a lot to be desired, and although it's served warm, it gets cold and congeals rather quickly.

-They're Greasy and Caloric
+They're greasy and caloric

 After grabbing one chip, I couldn't help but notice how greasy they were.
 The breading it a little on the thicker side, and the grease was oozing out of the nugget and covered my napkin.
 That oiliness reflects in the nutrition info: 6 chicken chips with the cheese sauce will set you back 390 calories, 24 grams of fat (3.5 grams saturated), 1110 mg sodium, 29 grams of carbs, 1 gram of fiber, 1 gram of sugar, and 14 grams of protein.
 That's more calories and twice the fat of a McDonald's cheeseburger, which clocks in at just 300 calories but only 12 grams of fat.

-By itself with no cheese sauce, the chicken chips are still 330 calories, 20 grams of fat (3 grams saturated), 890 mg of sodium, 24 grams of carbs, 1 gram of fiber, 0 grams of sugar and 13 grams of protein.
+By itself with no cheese sauce, the chicken chips are still 330 calories, 20 grams of fat (3 grams saturated), 890 mg of sodium, 24 grams of carbs, 1 gram of fiber, 0 grams of sugar, and 13 grams of protein.
 Compare that to McDonald's 6-piece chicken McNugget, which has only 270 calories, 16 grams of fat (2.5 grams saturated), 510 mg of sodium, 16 grams of carbs, 1 gram of fiber, 0 grams of sugar, and 15 grams of protein.

 Although the ingredients list for the chicken chips themselves is rather long, they are fairly benign save for the "natural butter flavor" and "natural flavors."
-The orange color comes from natural sources (annatto and turmeric spices), but they are deep fried in fattening (and potentially dangerous) vegetable oil.
-The cheese sauce is made with nonfat milk, but also lists vegetable oil as an ingredient.
+The orange color comes from natural sources (annatto and turmeric spices), but they are deep-fried in fattening (and potentially dangerous) vegetable oil.
+The cheese sauce is made with nonfat milk but also lists vegetable oil as an ingredient.
 (A full ingredients list can be found on Taco Bell's website).

-Final Verdict: Worth a Try
+Final Verdict: They're worth a try

-If you're just as intrigued by this new menu item as we were — or craving something particularly greasy after a late night out — then give these Naked Chicken Chips a try.
+If you're just as intrigued by this new menu item as we were—or craving something particularly greasy after a late night out—then give these Naked Chicken Chips a try.
 They're only available for a limited time at Taco Bell and cost just $1.99.
-Looking for other fast food chicken nuggets that won't cost you as many calories?
-Check out our list of Every Fast Food Chicken Nugget — Ranked!
+Looking for other fast-food chicken nuggets that won't cost you as many calories?
+Check out our list of Every Fast Food Chicken Nugget—Ranked!